At Camp Tournesol, we are passionate about bringing French learning to kids outside of the classroom.

 Books

 Too old for bedtime stories?
-We’ve consulted with French Immersion teachers to find the best French books and reading resources for any age and interest!
+We’ve consulted with French Immersion teachers to create the ultimate list: 40 Books to Help Your French Immersion Child.

 Films